cdtx/rpict3t1_mqtt/README.md

 # Push to MQTT

+## MQTT broker
+I have choosed to host the MQTT broker on the same machine, so it's available at 127.0.0.1 (mosquitto)

 The module mqtt.py does the job
 To run periodically (every minute in the example below) using cron, launch cron editor
 ```bash